 Danny’s story New Boy was selected from over 500 entries by 2018 judges Erica Wagner, Hannah Lowe and Kwaku Osei-Afrifa.
 It is based on events that took place in his late teens in the early 1970s and forms the prologue to his book.
-We caught up with Danny to find out a bit more about him, his writing, and his story.
+Spread the Word’s Francesca Baker caught up with Danny to find out a bit more about him, his writing, and his story.

 Francesca Baker: How long have you been writing?